 The line between burgeoning national brands and private label lines is blurring more and more each year.
-Walmart Canada recently debuted an 80+ SKU natural product brand called Wholesome Goodness that will stand toe-to-toe with national brands.
+Walmart Canada recently started selling an 80+ SKU natural product brand called Wholesome Goodness.
 The Wholesome Goodness brand owners partnered with the united* dsn design firm to define the “better-for-you” segment and fully realize its potential in package design.

 Perry Seelert, managing partner at united* dsn, with offices in New York and San Francisco, sat down with Package Design to discuss the project and how this brand developed.